PeterMakus/SeisMIC/_sources/modules/correlate/get_started.rst.txt

     #### Project wide parameters
     # lowest level project directory
     proj_dir : '/path/to/project/root/'
+    # Save the component combinations in separate hdf5 files
+    # This is faster for multi-core if True
+    # Set to False for compatibility with SeisMIC version < 0.5.0
+    save_comps_separately: True
     # directory for logging information
     log_subdir : 'log'
     # levels: